WalkerGriggs/walkergriggs.com/content/posts/basic_english.md

 Of course, list comprehension is a small example, but this principle applies just as well to complex patterns and sprawling systems.
 Simplicity is empathy.

 All in all, controlled languages are an interesting theory and intuitively make so much sense.
-I likely won't be fluent in Italian any time soon, but I'll certainly remind myself to slow down and keep it stuipid simple.
+I likely won't be fluent in Italian any time soon, but I'll certainly remind myself to slow down and keep it stupid simple.
 I might even revisit Rust and do it right this time.